KeyboardCowboy/todoist-mcp-server/README.md

 * Optional: limit (number of projects to return)
 * Returns formatted list of projects with IDs for use in other tools
 * Example: "Get all my projects" or "List my first 10 projects"
+* Recommended to store these where your agent can look up the ID for creating tasks

 ### todoist_create_task
 Create new tasks with various attributes: